We are still taking bookings for 18 + COVID BOOSTER VACCINES. We have a clinics available throughout January and February.

 In 2017, a national campaign launched to make everyone in Scotland of the way the NHS are improving how it uses information from GP patient records.
 For further information please consult www.spire.scot or call NHS Inform on 0800 22 44 88.

 Riverside Medical practice is encouraging all patients prescribed repeat medication to register for the chronic medication service (CMS).
 This is a NHS service provided by all community pharmacies.
 The pharmacist will provide you with a review of your medication and discuss any problems you have, enabling you to get most benefit from your medicines.
 If you are registered for this service your doctor may issue you a serial prescription, which lasts for 24/48 weeks, and allows you to get further supplies of your regular medicines direct from the pharmacy.
 Please refer to the community pharmacy, of your choice, if you have any questions and also to register you for the service.

 Important notice re online prescriptions

 Please note the contraceptive pill cannot be ordered online - this prescription is obtained from the Practice Nurse when you attend your annual review appointment).
 Click here to order your prescription on line

 Get Well, Keep Well

 Of course we’re not just here for when you are unwell.
 Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.

-We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
+We hope you enjoy having a look around the site and familiarising yourself with some of the online features.
 Whatever your thoughts, be sure to let us know via our feedback function.
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.